smbct/smbct.github.io/series/x86_64_assembly/pt1.markdown

 Some notions of "relatively" low level languages such as C would be helpful (but not mandatory) as I will mention mechanisms like the program's stack.

 This first post will give some insights about assembly languages and we will then see how to write a first hello world program.
-Among the ressources that I used for this series, I can recommend the great Youtube channel [Low Level Learning](https://www.youtube.com/@LowLevelLearning), that proposes content about low level programming and security.
+Among the ressources that I used for this series, I can recommend the great Youtube channel [Low Level Learning](https://www.youtube.com/@LowLevelLearning), that offers content about low level programming and security.
 They made few basic [videos](https://www.youtube.com/watch?v=6S5KRJv-7RU) about assembly that hooked my motivation.
 I also really enjoyed playing the video "game" [Human Resource Machine](https://en.wikipedia.org/wiki/Human_Resource_Machine) that proposes to solve several computing tasks by writing programs in a language similar to assembly (although I admit this is not quite the typical game to enjoy at night).